 How is Repetitive Strain Injury RSI diagnosed?

 A variety of objective clinical measures are used to assess RSIs.
 Grip and pinch strength tests, diagnostic tests like Finkelstein's test for De Quervain's tendinitis, Phalen's contortion, Tinel's percussion for carpal tunnel syndrome, and nerve conduction velocity tests that demonstrate nerve compression in the wrist are all examples.
-X-ray for the wrist and MRI for the thoracic outlet and cervicobrachial areas are two imaging techniques that can be utilized to show nerve compression.
+X-ray for the wrist and MRI for the thoracic outlet and cervicobrachial areas are two imaging techniques that can show nerve compression.
 Routine imaging can help with the early detection and treatment of overuse injuries in at-risk populations, which is crucial for avoiding long-term consequences.